Vadiwoo/Capstone-Project/README.md

 Award Branch for Final Project

-At this time...if the TexLive is installed.... the award will be created
+At this time...if the TexLive is installed.... the award will be created;
-PDF sent via Ethereal mail...on my local it showed the URL for the email database award info updated
+PDF sent via Ethereal mail (on my console it showed the URL for the email); and the database award info updated

 I haven't figured out the handle bars and where my info is being sent